ceejbot/firestarter/README.md

 Firestarter is a Skyrim mod for wilderness campers who'd like to take advantage of the many campfires and campsites in the world.
 Light, stoke, and then cook on any campfire you find in Skyrim.

-It is a CommonLibSSE-NG mod that uses [Base Object Swapper](https://www.nexusmods.com/skyrimspecialedition/mods/60805) to replace every campfire in the game with one that can be dynamically lit and extinguished.
+It uses [Base Object Swapper](https://www.nexusmods.com/skyrimspecialedition/mods/60805) to replace every campfire in the game with one that can be dynamically lit and extinguished.
 100% Campfire compatible.

 It is in the design and early implementation phase.